scipy-conference/scipy_proceedings/papers/mahzad_khoslessan/mahzad_khoslessan.rst

 .. figure:: figs/MPI-total-time-rank-comparison.pdf

-   Comparison of job execution time across processor ranks for 72 cores.
+   Comparison of job execution time across processor ranks for 72 CPU cores.
    There are several stragglers which slow down the whole process.
    :label:`MPI-total-time-rank-comparison`

 Overall speed-up along with the efficiency plots are shown in Figure :ref:`MPI-Speed-up`.
 As seen the overall performance is affected when extended to multiple nodes (more than 24 CPU cores).

 .. figure:: figs/panels/MPI-Speed-up.pdf

    **A** Speed-up and **B** efficiency plots for benchmark performed on XTC 600x on SDSC Comet across parallelism from 1 to 72 using MPI for python.
-   Five repeats are run for each block size to collect statistics.
+   Five repeats are run for each block size to collect statistics and the reported values are the mean values across 5 repeats.
    :label:`MPI-Speed-up`

-Based on the results from MPI for python the reason for stragglers is not the Dask scheduler overhead and our concluison here is that this might be due to environment or the baseline code for RMSD calculations.
+Based on the results from MPI for python the reason for stragglers is not the Dask scheduler overhead.
-For the future studies, other tasks than RMSD calculation using the Map-reduce approach can be tested to see if there can be any improvement in overall performance when extended to multiple nodes.
+In order to make sure that the reason for stragglers is not the qcprot RMSD calculation we tested the performance of our code using another function `MDAnalysis.lib.distances.distance_array`.
+This function calculate all distances between a reference set and another configuration.
+Even with the new function the same behavior observed and therefore we can conclude that qcprot RMSD calculation is not the reason for the stragglers.
+Further studies are necessary to identify the underlying reason for the stragglers observed in the present benchmark.

 Conclusions
 ===========